uphold/docs/_tickers.md

 }]
 ```

-This method allows developers to find all exchanges rates relative to a given currency.
+Lists all exchange rates relative to a given currency.

 ### Request